metahashorg/Node-InfrastructureTorrent/README.md

 ```
 4. Get and compile libmicrohttpd2

-Please note: you must use this libmicrohttpd2 library, because the original libmicrohttpd library has no all functions available which are necessary for running Proxy.
+Please note: you must use this libmicrohttpd2 library, because the original libmicrohttpd library has no all functions available which are necessary for running Torrent.
 ```shell
 cd /tmp
 git clone https://github.com/metahashorg/libmicrohttpd2